FallDownTheSystem/blog/src/pages/Examples.md

 Try removing the `v-pre` and see what happens.

-Besides the few keywords, everything you write after `::: tag <tag>` is added to the container as a class.
-But you can also define which tag the container element should use.

-`::: tag span` for example will make the container a `span`, instead of the default `div`.
-These can also be Vue components.

 Of course we can also just wrap the content with HTML elements ourselves.

 ```html